tadvaas/hdd-sanitise/README.md

 ## Usage

-Once you have set up your environment, you can run the hdd_sanitise.sh script with root privileges.
+Once you have set up your environment, you can run the hdd-sanitise.sh script with root privileges.

 ## Note for Mac users